naotoo1/prosemble/README.md

 ML package for both prototype and non-prototype-based classifiers that utilizes ensemble learning by soft and hard voting.

 ## why?
 In ML the convention has been to save a trained model for future use or deployment.
-An alternative way would be to access learned prototypes from pre-trained models for use in deployemnt.
+An alternative way in the case of prototype based models(learning vector quantization) would be to access learned prototypes from pre-trained models for use in deployment.

-This project implements the harnessing of pre-trained prototypes in ensemble learning with lvq models.
+This project implements the harnessing of trained models and learned prototypes in ensemble learning for both prototype based ann non protype-based classification models.
 In this regard the hard voting and soft voting scheme is applied to achieve the classification results.

 ## Installation
 ```python